Msmetamorphosis/NeuralNets_Project_DementiaNet/README.md

 2. Internal sequence level pooling of frame representations
 3. Dropout regularization
 4. Linear classification layer

-The classification head is provided internally by the HuggingFace model implementation rather than manually implemented in the notebook.

 The encoder extracts contextual speech embeddings from raw waveform input.
 These embeddings are pooled across time to produce a single utterance level representation which is passed to a linear classifier.